NZXTCorp/web-integrations-docs/pages/docs/browsers.md

 };
 ```

 If CAM detects that you are using the `onMonitoringDataUpdate` function on window, it will begin sending monitoring data to your application.
-This data is sent every second and contains data related to your Cpus, Gpus, and RAM.
+This data is sent every second and contains data related to your Cpus, Gpus, and Ram.

+### Data Types

+For the full details see our github [repo](https://github.com/NZXTCorp/web-integrations-types).

+Download `@nzxt/web-integrations-types` from [npm](https://www.npmjs.com/package/@nzxt/web-integrations-types) to use the full monitoring types.

 ## Let's Recap